Profiling a Communication Chain#

 pilots = 10 * np.ones(N_carrier_pilots) # Pilot values

-Define the OFDM communication chain using the Sequential
+We build a complete OFDM chain using the Sequential object.

 chain = Sequential([